Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 No other digital card service offers this.
 Everyone else gives you stock music and calls it personalized.
 We let you literally put your voice inside the card.

 I used this for Mom's 79th birthday (yes, I made her another one).
-Hearing my voice while watching the animations and photos... she didn't just cry this time.
+Hearing my voice while watching the animations and photos... she didn't just speechless this time.
 She called my sister to play it for her while she was still sobbing.

 Creating Cards That Actually Get Treasured